|

 The M1919A6 bipod-mounted MG is a .30 design

-of the ubiquitous John Moses Browning.
+of the famous John Moses Browning.
 This machine gun was a pretty cool

 M1919A4 and water-cooled M1917A1 versions have been done (and